 Heat a tablespoon of oil in a large stock pot over medium heat.
 Add the ground turkey and crumble, cooking until brown.
 Remove the turkey and set aside.

 Chop all vegetables and add them to the pan, along with the spices.
 Cook for 10 minutes, or until onions begin to soften.

 Add the garlic, and cook another minute.

-Add the remaining ingredients, cover, bring to a boil, and cook over medium heat for about 15 minutes, or until potatoes are tender.
+Add in black beans, tomatoes, and chicken stock, cover, bring to a boil, and cook over medium heat for about 15 minutes, or until potatoes are tender.
 Enjoy!!